dickon/openxt-combined/README.md

 That approach has some assumptions:

-1. That centralised builds had write access to that branch.
+1. That centralised builds have write access to the repos they build.
-2. That there was a single set of repositories that contained all the branches that can be built automatically.
+2. That there was a single set of repositories that contain all the branches that can be built automatically.
 3. That people understand the multiple repository approach and tagging system, which is complex and unusual.